 Note that although this meter is marked as a VU meter, we are in no way indicating a true VU reading.
 The VU term has a strict definition which we're not trying to emulate in any real way here.

-The code that drives this circuit is available on Bitbucket.
+The code that drives this circuit is available on GitLab.
 The files are:

 - dac.py: Some simple functions to initialise the GPIO ports and do writes of 8-bit values to the DAC pins.